-The Coast Guard Pipe Band has been given permission to use the name "U.S. Coast Guard" as part of its private organization name.
+The USCGPB has been given permission to use the name "U.S. Coast Guard" as part of its private organization name.
 This is a great privilege granted to very few organizations.
-It is incumbent on the Pipe Band and its Members to ensure that everything it does warrants the trust that the Coast Guard leadership has expressed by granting this authority.
-In addition to ensuring that Pipe Band Members always present themselves in a manner that reflects credit on the Coast Guard and brings positive recognition for the Coast Guard personal who serve the public, it is essential that every aspect of the Coast Guard Pipe Band be executed in a professional manner that blends the military traditions of the Coast Guard with the traditions of pipe bands throughout the world.
+It is incumbent on USCGPB and its Members to ensure that everything it does warrants the trust that the Coast Guard leadership has expressed by granting this authority.
+In addition to ensuring that USCGPB Members always present themselves in a manner that reflects credit on the Coast Guard and brings positive recognition for the Coast Guard personal who serve the public, it is essential that every aspect of the USCGPB be executed in a professional manner that blends the military traditions of the Coast Guard with the traditions of pipe bands throughout the world.

-One of the elements that set the tone for this blending of traditions is the emblem that is used as the identifying symbol of the Band.
-The Emblem of the Coast Guard Pipe Band is based on the clan badge concept that has become the traditional means by which clans identity themselves.
+One of the elements that set the tone for this blending of traditions is the emblem that is used as the identifying symbol of USCGPB.
+The Emblem of the USCGPB is based on the clan badge concept that has become the traditional means by which clans identity themselves.
 That concept centers on the use of a circular waist belt such as that traditionally worn with a kilt within which is placed the crest of the particular clan.
 One of the most recognized symbols that represents the Coast Guard is the Coast Guard Shield which has been worn on Coast Guard uniforms and on Coast Guard insignia, devices and badges since the earliest days of the Coast Guard.
-The Emblem of the Coast Guard Pipe Band uses this universally recognized symbol to represent "Clan Coast Guard" and places it in the traditional clan badge format.
+The Emblem of the USCGPB uses this universally recognized symbol to represent "Clan Coast Guard" and places it in the traditional clan badge format.

-The Coast Guard Pipe Band Emblem will consist of a Coast Guard Shield in red, white and blue (or, where colors are not appropriate, in gold tones) surrounded by a belted clan badge in gold tones inscribed "U.S. Coast Guard" with a superimposed banner below the belt circle and across the tab end of the belt inscribed "Pipe Band."
+The USCGPB Emblem shall consist of a Coast Guard Shield in red, white and blue (or, where colors are not appropriate, in gold tones) surrounded by a belted clan badge in gold tones or black and gold inscribed "U.S. Coast Guard" in white or gold block or Roman letters with a superimposed banner below the belt circle and across the tab end of the belt inscribed "Pipe Band" in lettering of the same color and font as on belted clan badge.